 The ICWD performs an annual audit of LADWP water uses and groundwater extractions by LADWP on the Bishop Cone.
 Section 2 Appendices contain a copy of ICWD's audit for the 2020-21 RY.
 As shown in Figure 1.4, LADWP has historically pumped much less than allowed under the terms of the Hillside Decree.
 Beginning in the 2015-16 RY, the audit water account methods were modified to analyze each areas inflows and outflows to calculate total water use.
-As of April 2023, the Bishop Cone Audit report for 2021-22 is not available on the ICWD website.
+The Bishop Cone Audit report for 2021-22 is available on the ICWD website, and is included in Appendix A of this report.